datwinz/dmenu-mac/README.md

 Optionally, you can download it [here](https://github.com/datwinz/dmenu-mac/releases).

 NOTES: This app is not sandboxed, because it accesses binaries in your path.
-Additionally, the releases are not signed yet, use it at your own risk.
-I'll take care of that as soon as we can assess the number of people interested in the project.

 _Mac OS X 10.12 or greater required_